"How can I improve my speed on the LSAT?" This is one of the most common questions students ask as they embark on their LSAT prep journey.

 And when you find yourself debating between two answer choices, you are much more likely to make progress by going back to the stimulus and trying to better internalize the argument or the set of acts, rather than simply re-reading the two answer choices.

 The LSAT will reward you for spending more time upfront.
-This is true not only for LR but LG as well.
+This is true not only for LR but RC as well.

 The best way to speed up on the LSAT, therefore, is to slow down.